 Contributions not expected to be received within one year are recognized as temporarily restricted support and are discounted using a credit-adjusted discount rate assigned in the year the pledge originates.
-Amortization of the discount is recorded as additional contribution revenue in accordance with the donorimposed restrictions, if any, on the contributions.
+Amortization of the discount is recorded as additional contribution revenue in accordance with the donor-imposed restrictions, if any, on the contributions.

 Contributions are reported as an increase in unrestricted net assets unless use of the related assets is limited by donor-imposed restrictions.
+Investment return on temporarily restricted contributions are recorded in the unrestricted net asset class unless investment return is explicitly restricted by the donor to be used for the same purpose as the contribution.
 Contributions that are permanently restricted by donors for use as endowments are invested in perpetuity.
 The income is used for operating purposes when expenditures satisfy the donors' restrictions and such amounts are appropriated for expenditure by the Archdiocesan Council.
 Income amounts that exceed related expenditures during a fiscal period remain as temporarily restricted net assets.